 Additionally, the following buildings are now collecting compostables building-wide: Eureka Building!

 Click on an image below to download!

 Download either size:

-While there are currently limited locations on campus that collect compostables on a regular basis, we are actively working to scale up campus-wide Compost collection locations.
+While there are currently limited locations on campus that collect compostables on a regular basis, Pitt Sustainability is actively working to scale up campus-wide Compost collection locations.